David DeFeis: Biography

 DeFeis comes from a theatrical family: his father was a Shakespearian actor who run the theatre company "The Arena Players Theatre" while his sister Doreen is a gifted opera singer who performs all over Europe.

 A big fan of European classical music, at 9–10 years old he was introduced to rock music by hearing the band Stalk, with his brother Damon (on organ and piano) and his sister Danae (on vocals), playing in the basement beneath his room.
-Damon DeFeis was later in the band Creation with future Kiss drummer Eric Carr, and died in the Gulliver's nightclub fire in 1974.
+Damon DeFeis was later in the band Creation with future Kiss drummer Eric Carr, who died in the Gulliver's nightclub fire in 1974.

 He began piano lessons at the age of eight.
 By age eleven, he began his career with Long Island's local heavy metal band Phoenix.

 At 16 years old, he met for the first time his future partner Edward Pursino when DeFeis's band at the time, Mountain Ash, was auditioning for a gig at the high school dance.
 Mountain Ash was mainly a Black Sabbath cover band and, after the performance of the song "War Pigs", Pursino came over and introduced himself to DeFeis.

 At the beginning of the 1980s, together with Jack Starr and Joey Ayvazian, he started the first line-up of the band Virgin Steele.
 They debuted in 1982 with the song "Children of the Storm" included in the compilation U.S. Metal Vol. II.

 In 1985, the guitarist Edward Pursino replaced Starr.
 Among the years, in their longtime relationship in Virgin Steele, DeFeis and Pursino released a lot of heavy metal classics such as the albums: Noble Savage, Invictus, The Marriage of Heaven and Hell Part I, The Marriage of Heaven and Hell Part II.

 DeFeis collects swords: his collection includes more than 20 items.
 In studio, sometimes he uses his swords to create particular effects for the Virgin Steele songs, and during the concerts he usually burns a sword on stage.